Dušan Alimpijević

-Dušan Alimpijević (Душан Алимпијевић; born 9 March 1986) is a Serbian basketball coach who is currently head coach of Frutti Extra Bursaspor of the Turkish Super League (BSL).
+Dušan Alimpijević (Душан Алимпијевић; born 9 March 1986) is a Serbian basketball coach who serves as head coach of Beşiktaş Gain of the Basketbol Süper Ligi (BSL) and EuroCup, and the Serbian national team.

 Coaching career

 Early years

 Alimpijević coached Vojvodina Srbijagas from Novi Sad and Spartak from Subotica of the Basketball League of Serbia.
 In 2017, he coached FMP for the 2016–17 Serbia Super League and finished on the second place.

 Crvena zvezda

-On 21 July 2017 Alimpijević was named a head coach of the Belgrade team Crvena zvezda.
-He made his Adriatic League debut as head coach on 1 October in an 88–77 home win over the Mornar Bar.
-On 13 October he made his EuroLeague debut in a 76–78 road loss from the Žalgiris Kaunas.
-In the EuroLeague Round 2 on 20 October 2017 he made his first EuroLeague win in a home game against FC Barcelona Lassa.
+On 21 July 2017, Alimpijević was named a head coach of the Belgrade team Crvena zvezda.
+He made his Adriatic League debut as head coach on 1 October in an 88–77 home victory against Mornar Bar.
+On 13 October, Alimpijević made his EuroLeague debut in a 76–78 road loss against Žalgiris Kaunas.
+In the EuroLeague Round 2 on 20 October 2017, he made his first EuroLeague win in a home game against FC Barcelona Lassa.
 Crvena zvezda was eliminated in the regular season of 2017–18 EuroLeague with 11–19 record.
-In April 2018, Crvena zvezda as the defending champions of the ABA League lost the title to Budućnost Podgorica with 3–1 record in the finals series, thus way failing to secure a spot in 2018–19 EuroLeague.
+In April 2018, Crvena zvezda – as the defending champions of the ABA League – lost the title to Budućnost Podgorica with 3–1 record in the finals series, thus way failing to secure a spot in 2018–19 EuroLeague.
 In May 2018, he was sacked by the club after a series of bad results.

 Alimpijević got his first taste of the NBA through Summer League coaching stint in 2018 season with Dallas Mavericks.